Applications of the Morava $K$-theory to algebraic groups: Introduction

 In the same spirit one can formulate the Serre conjecture II, saying in particular that $H_{\et}^1(F,\E_8)=1$ if the field $F$ has cohomological dimension $2$.
 Namely, for such fields $H_{\et}^n(F,M)=0$ for all $n\ge 3$ and all torsion modules $M$.
 In particular, for groups over $F$ there are no invariants of degree $\ge 3$, and the Serre conjecture II predicts that the groups of type $\E_8$ over $F$ themselves are split.

-Furthermore, the Milnor conjecture (proven by Orlov, Vishik and Voevodsky) provides a classification of quadratic forms over fields in terms of the Galois cohomology, i.e., in terms of cohomological invariants.
+Furthermore, the Milnor conjecture on quadratic forms (proven by Orlov, Vishik and Voevodsky) together with the Milnor conjecture on the \'etale cohomology (proven by Voevodsky) provides a classification of quadratic forms over fields in terms of the Galois cohomology, i.e., in terms of cohomological invariants.

 In the present article we will relate the Morava $K$-theory with some cohomological invariants of algebraic groups. \end{ntt}